VladZg/Mandelbrot_Optimization/Readme.md

 ![Example 1](Pictures/1.png)

 ## Introduction
 In this work I tried different ways of speeding up the Mandelbrot set calculation algorithm.
-For that purpose I used available on my computer SIMD-instructions: SSE, AVX2 and AVX512.
+For that purpose I used available on my computer SIMD-instructions: SSE, AVX2 and AVX512 and g++ optimization flags.

 **Goals**:
 - to achieve maximum speedup of the program using SIMD-instructions and optimization flags